 Figure 12.
-Graphical representation of the designed sensing system equipping the mobile vehicle; the acquired data and alarm conditions are synchronized with a smartphone acting as a IoT gateway.
+Graphical representation of the designed sensing system equipping the mobile vehicle; the acquired data and alarm conditions are synchronised with a smartphone acting as an IoT gateway.

-The sensing section is enabled by an external command sent by the smartphone application via Bluetooth communication; then, the sensing section takes 10 minutes to warm up CCS811 gas sensors, so allowing it to reach the optimal operating temperature.
-Afterwards, using the HC06 Bluetooth module, the mobile robot transmits every 60 seconds the packet containing data, properly arranged, to the developed IoTool smartphone application, for displaying the incoming data and sharing them with the IBM Watson Cloud, where the sensors data can be remotely visualized and analyzed.
-Through the IoTool application, the smartphone acts as an IoT gateway, providing to the developed application an Internet access, so enabling the use of the mobile robot also in areas where no access points are available (outdoor and/or remote zones).
-Therefore, the acquired data are shared with a cloud platform using MQTT (Message Queue Telemetry Transport) protocol in JSON (JavaScript Object Notification) packets, allowing remote monitoring, storing and processing.
-Thus, a remote operator can access in real-time the acquired data enabling better coordination of rescue, monitoring or maintenance activities.
-As described above, the developed mobile robot can support remediation operations in cramped places, such as tanks, pipelines and drains, or harsh environments, such as the monitoring of room after fires or dangerous gas leaks.
-A remote supervisor’s availability enables, for instance, in the presence of an abnormal CO concentration or the resumption of a fire inside an environment, more rapid deployment of rescue teams or additional equipment.
-Also, the IoTool application allows the robot to receive remote commands, by JSON packets, for instance, aimed to optimize its power consumption, reducing the motors’ speed.
-Furthermore, the application allows configuring trigger and action events, used to send alarm messages (SMS and/or email), if an abnormal value is detected related to a monitored quantity and parameter [40] [41].
+The sensing system is enabled by an external command sent by the smartphone application via Bluetooth communication; then, the sensing system takes 10 minutes to warm up the CCS811 gas sensor, allowing it to reach the optimal operating temperature.
+Afterwards, using the HC-06 Bluetooth module, the mobile robot transmits a packet containing appropriately arranged data every 60 seconds to the developed IoTool smartphone application, which displays the incoming data and shares them with the IBM Watson Cloud, where they can be remotely visualised and analysed.
+Through the IoTool application, the smartphone acts as an IoT gateway, providing internet access to the developed application and enabling the use of the mobile robot in areas where no access points are available (outdoors and/or in remote zones).
+The acquired data are shared with a cloud platform, using the message queue telemetry transport protocol in JavaScript Object Notation (JSON) to create packets, which allows remote monitoring, storing and processing.
+Thus, a remote operator can access the acquired data in real time, enabling better coordination of rescue, monitoring or maintenance activities.
+As described above, the developed mobile robot can support remediation operations in cramped places, such as tanks, pipelines and drains, or harsh environments, such as a room where there has been a fire or a dangerous gas leak.
+A remote supervisor’s availability enables, for instance, more rapid deployment of rescue teams or additional equipment in the presence of an abnormal CO concentration or the resumption of a fire inside an environment.
+In addition, the IoTool application allows the robot to receive remote commands via JSON packets; for instance, the robot could be signalled to optimise its power consumption or reduce the motors’ speed.
+Furthermore, the application allows users to configure trigger and action events to send alarm messages via short message service and/or email if an abnormal value is detected for a monitored parameter [40], [41].

-Finally, in Figure 13 two screenshots of the developed IoTool application are shown, caught during the tests carried out on the sensing section installed on the mobile robot, where the temporal trends of the interest parameters (CO, CO2, TVOC, Temperature) are plotted for the user.
+Finally, in Figure 13, two screenshots of the developed IoTool application are shown, caught during a test of the robot’s sensing system; the temporal trends of the interest parameters (CO, CO2, TVOC and temperature) are plotted for the user.